FEC COVID-19 policy

 - High touch point areas will be frequently disinfected.

-- Company vehicles used for deliveries will be disinfected after each use.
+- Company vehicles will be disinfected before and after each use.

 - Project supervisors will notify their Project Manager or Superintendent or Executive Management of any confirmed COVID-19 cases among workers at the site.
 Project Manager or Superintendent or Executive Management will immediately notify the owner or GC/CM according to the project’s contractual notification requirements.